MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/1_AzureData/1_Databases/demos/8_DBFreeingUpUnusedSpace/relational/1_az-sql-mi.md

 ## Shrink the Database File

+> [!TIP]
+> Shrink files in parallel by opening multiple database sessions and running the `DBCC SHRINKFILE` command on each session with a different `file_id` value.

 > Shrink the database file to reclaim unused space

 | **Command**                      | **Description**                                                                 | **Syntax**                                                                                   | **Example**                                                                                   |